vloup/scarab/trunk/www/repository/README.txt

 These libraries are critical to the basic Scarab functionality and are required additionally to official Maven respositories.

-Please install the versions you get from this directory (www/repository) into your local maven repository first.
+Please install the versions of this special jars into your local repository, except the ones from Scarab's local repository, which will be taken directly from there.

-* fulcrum*.jar
+* fulcrum*.jar (Scarab's repository)

   Singleton Services framework.
 Part of the Jakarta Turbine Project.
   Some parts of it were patched for Scarab.
 This is why you get it